-The ITL is a two-phase program that imparts the skills of a master educator and awards 50 CEUs.
+The ITL is a two-phase program that imparts the skills of a master educator and awards up to 50 CEUs.
 In addition to learning from award-winning ITL instructors, participants will network with dozens of colleagues from across the U.S. and Canada and from around the world.

-The overall program goal is to help participants, designated as ITL Scholars, refine teaching skills that will enhance the quality of their interactions with students and develop other skills that will facilitate confidence, job satisfaction, and professional growth in the academic environment.
+The program goal is to help participants, designated as ITL Scholars, refine teaching skills that will enhance the quality of their interactions with students and develop other skills that will facilitate confidence, job satisfaction, and professional growth in the academic environment.
 The ITL program (two-phase, 6 days, with a distance learning opportunity between phases) allows Scholars to explore the themes listed below.
 The curriculum is designed to enable ITL Scholars to have learning experiences and attain specific learning objectives identified for each theme.

 The ITL will be held at the Georgia Tech Hotel and Conference Center in Atlanta, Georgia.
 Located in the heart of Atlanta’s business and cultural district, and less than 30 minutes from Hartsfield-Jackson Atlanta International Airport, the Georgia Tech Hotel features updated guest rooms, a spacious conference room for our program, all-day beverage and snack area, dining room and lounge, free Wi-Fi, modern fitness center, and an indoor swimming pool, and is close to a number of major Atlanta attractions and high-quality restaurants and shops.

 Phase I: August 17-19, 2017, 8 a.m. to 4 p.m. each day